 This is a common question asked during our Facebook Q+A Live events and also through messages sent to Facebook and our Helpdesk team.

 The answer: No, you don’t.

-Instead, what you can do is one of 3 things:
+Instead, what you can do is one of three things:

 1. Use the interlocutor’s name which they tell you when you meet them in the Speaking test room.